-In more recent years, there have been numerous incidents in targeted attacks where, prior to encrypting all the data in an organization’s primary backup, cybercriminals deleted or encrypted any backup repositories and snapshots.
+In more recent years, there have been numerous incidents in targeted attacks where, before encrypting all the data in an organization’s primary backup, cybercriminals deleted or encrypted any backup repositories and snapshots.

 This can be devastating to a company if all of its data is being held hostage and there’s no immutable backup to help it recover.
 This type of incident is serious enough to put a company out of business.
 Having an immutable backup that has been tested is critical to your organization’s overall security defense.